 Violence Prevention & Response

-RISE is the home of Violence Prevention & Response at Texas Tech.
-We work closely with several campus departments, including the Student Resolution Center (Title IX Investigators), Office of Student Conduct, the Dean of Students, Student Counseling Center, Gender Equity Council, and Women's Studies to provide comprehensive prevention & response services for sexual assault, interpersonal violence, and stalking.
+RISE works closely with several campus departments, including the Student Resolution Center (Title IX Investigators), Office of Student Conduct, the Dean of Students, Student Counseling Center, Gender Equity Council, and Women's Studies to provide comprehensive prevention & response services for sexual assault, interpersonal violence, and stalking.
 RISE also offers workshops on Bystander Intervention and related areas.
 More information and links to these services are provided below.

 Strategies for keeping yourself and others safe.